Cameo007/booksDB-server/README.md

 # Lesedatenbank - Managing read and unread books
 Repository for the Lesedatenbank server files.
 The android app's source code is available [here](https://github.com/Cameo007/Lesedatenbank-app/).

+## Requirements
+- A MySQL database named "Lesedatenbank"
+- GuzzleHttp installed from composer

+## Setup
+1. Insert the username & password of the MySQL user in the `lesedatenbank.php` and the `/api/lesedatenbank.php`

 ## Libraries

 ## License